 In his Daily Telegraph blog, Benedict Brogan suggests Mr Cameron's aim is "to keep both sides unhappy and tilt for the middle".

 "His betting is that a majority support his objective, which is to make real William Hague's ideal of a "Britain in Europe, not run by Europe.

-"He wants a renewed relationship, with powers repatriated, and he wants that new arrangement to be given consent in a referendum. victory in the general election of 2015 would provide the mandate for negotiation."'Storm of cliches'
+"He wants a renewed relationship, with powers repatriated, and he wants that new arrangement to be given consent in a referendum. victory in the general election of 2015 would provide the mandate for negotiation."